njuneau/Unit2/README.rst

-HaXe Unit2 Test framework
+haXe Unit2 Test framework
 ===============

 Description
 -----------------

 This is a modification of haXe's unit testing framework.
-Unit2 makes use of class metadata_ in its test runners instead on relying on method names in order to detect test methods.
+Unit2 makes use of class metadata_ in its test runners instead of relying on method names in order to detect test methods.

 Unit2 also redefines how the test results are written out.
-Unit2 makes use of "output writers" that lets the user easily implement his own way of outputting its test results.
+Unit2 makes use of "output writers" that lets the user easily implement his own way of outputting the test results.
 For example, one might define an output writer that writes HTML instead of plain text.

 The assertion mechanism has also changed.
 Unit2 lets the TestRunner manage